Corticofugal control equates to the fact that as the pathway begins in

 Chiropractic Medicine Scientifically, based on Neuroanatomy, Neurology, Clinical Neurology,

 Physiology, Pathology and the like.
-These two articles created the
+These two articles created

 Southern California School of Medicine, Department of Rehabilitative